zulip/python-zulip-api/zulip_bots/zulip_bots/bots/wikipedia/doc.md

 ## Intro

-This bot returns the top wikipedia link for a search term.
+This bot returns the top wikipedia link for a search term entered by the user.

 ## Setup